USAID-OHA-SI/visiblespectrum/README.md

 #### Higher Priority
 - Add download as a CSV functionality to `pull_naomi`
-- Explain what the all/standard input params are
 - Add rerun functionality for fails
 - Dig into periods issue and handle Mozambique (see notes)
 - Improve error handling for expected data gaps, such as: